hyperledger/fabric-cli/README.md

 ## Installation

 1. Clone this repo
-2. Install `gobin` using `GO111MODULE=off go get -u github.com/myitcv/gobin`
-3. Run `make`
+2. Run `make`
-4. Locate the binary in the `bin` directory
+3. Locate the binary in the `bin` directory
-5. Add the binary to your PATH
+4. Add the binary to your PATH
-6. Execute `fabric` for more information
+5. Execute `fabric` for more information

 ## Getting Started